 Amp Env, Filter Env, and Pitch Env allow you to change the attack, decay, sustain, and release settings for each envelope.
 You can adjust these settings by clicking and dragging the points on each graphical representation of the envelope, or by clicking Edit to access those same controls as ADSR knobs.

 Clicking Advanced will reveal another panel of sound-shaping controls.
 Glide adjusts how long it takes for a pitch to slide to the next note you play.
 Velocity changes the velocity sensitivity of the instrument, while Color changes the timbre of sound by re-pitching the Source sample to the note you’re playing.
-Drag the note values above Range to adjust the range of the Note Kit.
+Drag the note values above Range to adjust the range of the Instrument.

 Flutter adjusts the rate of pitch modulation you can apply to a Source.
 The corresponding Amount and Fade In knobs determine the amount of Flutter and how quickly it starts modulating.

 Voices allows you to set the number of playable voices, while Legato engages a smoother playing style (perfect for strings or slow-moving pads).
 X-Fade changes the speed and character of that smoothing.
 The Amp section lets you Pan the Layers individually and adjust the Volume as well.
 (These controls can also be found in the Mixer tab.)

 There are three kinds of channels in the Mixer tab: Layers, Sends, and the Master channel.
 You can control the levels and FX applied to each channel.
 Each Layer has three FX insert slots.
 Send FX channels support up to two FX each, while the Master channel supports up to four FX and also features a dedicated HP/LP filter and Compressor.